stevevillardi/Logic.Monitor/README.md

 - **Export-LMDeviceConfigBackup**: Export the latest configuration data for a single or group of devices and export to CSV.
 Output can also be piped to perform as search against the result set.

 ###### Update Commands/Bug Fixes:
-- **Get-LMAuditLog**: Fixed bug that ignored start and end date filters when triyng to search by date range.
+- **Get-LMAuditLog**: Fixed bug that ignored start and end date filters when trying to search by date range.
 - **Set-LMDatasource**: Add new parameter *-Datapoints* that takes an array of datapoints.
 See example documentation for usage.
 - **New-LMRole**: Added new setting permissions values for manage-collectors and view-collectors.
 - **Set-LMRole**: Added new setting permissions values for manage-collectors and view-collectors.
 - **Initalize-LMPOVSetup**: Added provisioning of lm_container user for use with LM Container.
 Fixed retry logic for Service Insight creation.
 Updated minimal monitoring applpiesto criteria.
 - **Import-LMRepositoryLogicModules**: Updated command to align with the removal of the core version from the server parameter that was made in portal version 185.
 Enabled pipeline processing from Get-LMRepositoryLogicModules.
 - **Get-LMRepositoryLogicModules**: Updated command to align with the removal of the core version from the server parameter that was made in portal version 185.
 - **Get-LMDeviceConfigSourceData**: Added *-ConfigType* parameter to allow you to pull Delta or Full configuration data.
-Also added *-LatestConfigOnly* switch to only return the more recent configuraiton backup for the selected devices.
+Also added *-LatestConfigOnly* switch to only return the more recent configuration backup for the selected devices.
 - **Get-LMAuditLogs**: Fixed bug that caused start and end dates to be ignored when performing search.
 - **Export-LMDeviceConfigReport**: Updated command to support the changes from *Get-LMDeviceConfigSourceData* and improved console logging.
 [Previous Release Notes](RELEASENOTES.md)